-The ratings reflect the bank's baa2 BCA and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in three notches of rating uplift for the deposit ratings and two notches for the senior unsecured debt ratings.
+Commerzbank AG's (Commerzbank) A1 deposit and A2 senior unsecured debt and issuer ratings reflect the bank's baa2 BCA and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in three notches of rating uplift for the deposit ratings and two notches for the senior unsecured debt ratings.
 We further incorporate a one-notch rating uplift resulting from government support, because of Commerzbank's domestic relevance for Germany's financial system owing to its considerable market share and high interconnectedness.